streamnative/function-mesh-website/docs/scaling.md

 Function Mesh supports scaling Pods (Pulsar instances) based on the CPU utilization automatically.
 By default, autoscaling is disabled (The value of the `maxReplicas` parameter is set to `0`).
 To enable autoscaling, you can specify the `maxReplicas` parameter and set a value for it in the CRD.
 This value should be greater than the value of the `replicas` parameter.

+### Auto-scale Pulsar connectors

-- This example shows how to auto-scale the number of Pods for running a Pulsar source connector by specifying the `maxReplicas` to `5`.
+This example shows how to auto-scale the number of Pods for running a Pulsar source connector to `5`.

+1. Specify the the `maxReplicas` to `5` in the Pulsar source CRD.
+The `maxReplicas` refers to the maximum number of Pods that are required for running the Pulsar source connector.

     **Example**